 The Music for all Summer Symposium Jazz Band curriculum allows students to participate in an immersive big band experience, while taking master classes/lessons with world renowned jazz artists.
 Classes include Jazz Improvisation, Jazz History, Jazz Arranging, and plenty of jam sessions!

 “Everyone knows you are going to have an incredible time at the Music for All Summer Symposium this summer!
-The teachers of the Jazz division that work with you on a daily basis the most important element of why you should choose to go to a camp, and ours is are world-class!”
+The teachers of the Jazz division who work with you on a daily basis are the most important element of why you should choose to go to a camp, and ours are world-class!”

 – Mark Buselli, Symposium Jazz Coordinator